omero/gatsby-casper/src/content/gettysburg-address.md

 ---
 date: '2019-06-01'
+path: ''
+undefined: ''
+tags: []
+draft: false
 title: Gettysburg Addres
-image: chatbot-for-website.png
-draft: false
 contentType: page
-updated_at: '2019-06-12T01:04:50.898Z'
+updated_at: '2019-06-13T01:41:07.305Z'
 author: Another Author
 excerpt: lorem ipsum bar/baz
-path: ''
-undefined: ''
-tags: []
+image: chatbot-for-website.png
 ---
 Fourscore and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the **proposition** that all men are created equal.